California Estimated Tax Payments: Deadlines, Amounts, Tips

 California’s tax system can be complex, especially with estimated tax payments.
 This guide from JC Castle Accounting will help you understand the process.
 It covers how to calculate, schedule, and submit your payments.
 This way, you can avoid penalties and meet state requirements.
+(Need a refresher on federal tax deadlines?
+We’ve got that too.)

 Key Takeaways